mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

 * two ways of sending messages:
     * direct write to the `Channel` - message starts from the tail
     * write to a `ChannelHandlerContext` (associated with a `ChannelHandler`) - message starts from the next handler

-## ChannelHandlerContext
-* is an association between a `ChannelHandler` and a `ChannelPipeline`
-* is created whenever a `ChannelHandler` is added to a `ChannelPipeline`
-* manages the interaction of its associated ChannelHandler with others in the same ChannelPipeline
-* methods called on a ChannelHandlerContext will start at the current associated ChannelHandler and propagate only to the next ChannelHandler in the pipeline that is capable of handling the event
-* ChannelHandler passes event to next ChannelHandler in ChannelPipeline using assigned ChannelHandlerContext
-* ChannelHandlerContext has connection from its ChannelHandler to the next ChannelHandler

 ## Resource management
 * Netty’s alternative to `ByteBuffer` is `ByteBuf`